Politics of Turkmenistan: Political background

 As of 2008 and distributed for free among major international libraries.

-Niyazov once proclaimed that anyone who reads this book three times will "become more intelligent, will recognise the divine being and will go straight to heaven".
+Nyýazow once proclaimed that anyone who reads this book three times will "become more intelligent, will recognise the divine being and will go straight to heaven".

-After Niyazov's death, Deputy Prime Minister Gurbanguly Berdimuhamedow became acting president, and was elected president in his own right on 11 February 2007 in elections condemned by international observers as fraudulent.
-On 20 March, in a decision of significant symbolic weight in the ongoing rejection of Niyazov's personality cult, he abolished the power of the president to rename any landmarks, institutions, or cities.
+After Nyýazow's death, Deputy Prime Minister Gurbanguly Berdimuhamedow became acting president, and was elected president in his own right on 11 February 2007 in elections condemned by international observers as fraudulent.
+On 20 March, in a decision of significant symbolic weight in the ongoing rejection of Nyýazow's personality cult, he abolished the power of the president to rename any landmarks, institutions, or cities.

-After the death of Saparmurat Niyazov Turkmenistan's leadership made tentative moves to open up the country.
-Berdimuhamedow repealed some of Niyazov's most idiosyncratic policies, including banning opera and the circus for being "insufficiently Turkmen".
+After the death of Saparmyrat Nyýazow Turkmenistan's leadership made tentative moves to open up the country.
+Berdimuhamedow repealed some of Nyýazow's most idiosyncratic policies, including banning opera and the circus for being "insufficiently Turkmen".
 In education, his government increased basic education from 9 years to 10 years, and restored higher education from two years to five.
-He has also increased contacts with the West, which is eager for access to the country's natural gas riches - but fears were mounting that the government would revert to Niyazov's draconian style of rule.
+He has also increased contacts with the West, which is eager for access to the country's natural gas riches - but fears were mounting that the government would revert to Nyýazow's draconian style of rule.

 The constitution provides for freedom of the press, but the government does not practice it.
 The government effectively controls all media outlets.
 Only two newspapers, Adalat and Galkynyş, both created by presidential decree, and two private internet news portals, Infoabad and Arzuw, are nominally independent.
 Cable television, which existed in the late 1980s, was shut down.
 Access to foreign media is impeded by internet blockage of roughly one third of the world's IP addresses and a ban on use of virtual private networks.
+Opinion polls have been restricted in Turkmenistan.

 Turkmen authorities restrict the activities of all but the officially recognized Russian Orthodox and Sunni Islam faiths.
 Religious congregations must register with the government, and individual parishes must have at least 500 members to register.
 Severe measures deal with religious sects that have not been able to establish official ties of state recognition, especially Baptists, Pentecostals, Seventh-day Adventists, Hare Krishna, Jehovah's Witnesses, and Baháʼís.
 Practitioners of these sects have allegedly been harassed, imprisoned, and/or tortured, according to some foreign human-rights advocacy groups.

 Corruption continues to be pervasive.
 Power is concentrated in the presidency; the judiciary is wholly subservient to the régime, with all judges appointed for five-year terms by the president without legislative review.
 Little has been done to prosecute corrupt officials.
 With regard to the legal profession, while law practice may be conducted in Turkmenistan in assorted ways (collegium of lawyers, lawyers' association, private practice, etc.), there is no clear indication as to how certain demographic groups, such as women, have fared in the field.

 The United Nations General Assembly recognized and supported Turkmenistan's "status of permanent neutrality" on 11 January 1996.